-The French have two words for “tasting”: gouter, to taste; or déguster, which means to taste with the goal of identifying the characteristics of a product o judge its quality.
+- The French have two words for “tasting”: gouter, to taste; or déguster, which means to taste with the goal of identifying the characteristics of a product to judge its quality.
 In the world of wine, we favor the term déguster.

-La dégustation of wine is not the preoccupation of snobs, but of those who have an inquisitive spirit, and who wish to gain a more in-depth understanding of this extraordinary beverage that has been coveted for so many centuries.
+- La dégustation of wine is not the preoccupation of snobs, but of those who have an inquisitive spirit, and who wish to gain a more in-depth understanding of this extraordinary beverage that has been coveted for so many centuries.

 The Role of the Senses in Advanced Wine Tasting

 - We associate certain aromas with white wine, and others with red wine.
 Studies have shown that subjects who tasted wine in black glasses had difficulty discerning the aromas of the wine.
 In another study, subjects were served a white wine and asked to describe its aromas.
 The responses were white flowers, apple, pear, and peach.
 Then the exact same wine was served, but with red food coloring added.
 The subjects, thinking this was now a red wine, described the aromas as strawberry, raspberry and coffee.
 They also found the wine to be slightly tannic!

-Some aromas can fool your palate, making it think that it’s tasting something sweet or sour.
+- Some aromas can fool your palate, making it think that it’s tasting something sweet or sour.
 Wines that have very fruity aromas can seem sweet: take two dry wines, one that has very fruity aromas, and one that is less aromatic, and taste them side by side – the fruitier wine will seem sweeter, even if both wines have exactly the same residual sugar content.